Nawalgarh, Rajasthan

+Nawalgarh is a heritage city in the Jhunjhunu district of the Shekhawati region of the Indian state of Rajasthan, 30.5 km from Sikar and 39.2 km from Jhunjhunu.

 History

-Thakur Nawal Singh Ji Bahadur (Shekhawat) founded Nawalgarh in 1737 AD at the village site of Rohili, and his descendants rules there till abolition of Jagirs in Rajasthan.
-Many great business families of Marwari community like Mansinghka, Padias, Birlas, Goenka, Jiwrajka, Khaitan, Nemani, Dharnidharka, Somani, Chhawchharia, Ganeriwala, Murarka, Poddar, Seksaria have their origins from Nawalgarh.
-Nawalgarh was a tazimi thikana of Bhojraj Ji Ka sept of Shekhawat in Shekhawati.
-Nawalgarh was encircled by the high Parkota (walls) consisting of four Pols (gates) in different directions, namely Agoona Darwaja, Bawadi Darwaja (in north), Mandi Darwaja and Nansa Darwaja.
-Each gate has iron doors.
-Bala Kila Fort is situated in the center of the Thikana, and Fatehgarh Fort is situated outside the Parkota as an Outpost.
-The market place of the town and layout of the havelis indicate that the original city was well-planned before construction.
-Nawalgarh was considered to be the most modern towns of Shekhawati.
-The Rulers of Nawalgarh belong to the Shekhawat sub-clan (Bhojraj Ji Ka September) of Kachwaha Dynasty of the earlier Jaipur Princely State.
+Thakur Nawal Singh Ji Bahadur founded Nawalgarh in 1737 AD at the village site of Rohili, and his descendants rules there till abolition of Jagirs in Rajasthan.
+Many business families of Marwari community like Jaipuria, Mansingka, Padias, Birlas, Goenka, Jiwrajka, Khaitan, Nemani, Kariwal, Dharnidharka, Somani, Chhawchharia, Ganeriwala, Murarka, Poddar, Seksaria have their origins from Nawalgarh.

 Demographics

 As of 2011 India census, Nawalgarh had a population of 95,346.
 Males constitute 52% of the population and females 48%.
 Nawalgarh has an average literacy rate of 57%, lower than the national average of 59.5%: male literacy is 68%, and female literacy is 46%.
 In Nawalgarh, 17% of the population is under 20 years of age.

 Geography

 Nawalgarh is located at 27.85°N 75.27°E. It has an average elevation of 379 metres (1243 feet).